mhanberg/advent-of-code-elixir-starter/README.md

 1. Fill in the tests with the example solutions.
 1. Write your implementation.
 1. Fill in the final problem inputs into the mix task and run `mix d01.p1`!
+    - Benchmark your solution by passing the `-b` flag, `mix d01.p1 -b`

 ```elixir
 defmodule AdventOfCode2019.Day01 do